 The nutritional information for beans varies slightly from bean to bean.
 Here’s the nutritional information, 1/3 cup each, for some beans you may want to try:

 Beans are a good alternative to meat because of their high protein content.
-Unlike meat, beans have no saturated fat, which makes them a healthy exchange.
+Unlike meat, beans have no saturated fat and ample fiber, which makes them a healthy exchange.

 When looking at exchange lists, beans are usually grouped with starches such as breads and potatoes.
 But remember that beans tend to be much higher in protein and fiber than other starchy foods.